Matalus/Vagrant/serv2012R2-PS5/readme.md

 ## Acknowledgments

-* Thank you to anyone and their codes that was used to make this project
+* Thank you to anyone that either helped me or from who I begged, borrowed or stole code to build this project